Cashew Cheese Sauce

 How To Make

-This stores in an airtight container in the refrigerator for up to 1 week.
+Store your cashew cheese sauce in an airtight container in the fridge for up to 4 days.